Motivic, logarithmic, and topological Milnor fibrations: Effect of a blowing-up

-\begin{rmk} In order to simplify the notation in the theorems of this section we skip the index set $ L$.
-This means that all the bijections stated over $C$ are indeed over every stratum of the stratification of $C$ given by the strata $ C\cap \Do_R$ for $R\subset L$. \end{rmk}
+\begin{rmk} In order to simplify the notation in the theorems of this section, we assume that $\Lambda=\varnothing$ so that $I=K$.
+This means that all the bijections stated over $C$ are actually defined over every stratum of the natural stratification of $C$, i.e. given by the strata $C\cap\Do_R$ for $R\subset\Lambda$. \end{rmk}